10 Best Places to Retire in Colorado in 2023

 In the past, Fort Collins was an overlooked town for retirees in favor of bigger cities like Denver or Colorado Springs.

-These days though, Fort Collins holds its own by being listed in the top 5 best places to live in the United States by U.S. News.
+These days though, Fort Collins holds its own by being the 17th best place to live in the United States by U.S. News.

-Located about 65 miles north of Denver, the town offers an easy escape from the increasing traffic from the Mile High City.
+Located about 65 miles north of Denver, the town offers an easy escape from the increasing traffic jams and crowded streets of the Mile High City.

-Outdoor enthusiasts will love the Horsetooth Reservoir in the warmer months, which is located just a few minutes from downtown.
+In the warmer summer months, outdoor enthusiasts will love the Horsetooth Reservoir, which is located just a few minutes from downtown.

-Rocky Mountain National Park is also within about an hours drive, with lots of trails, wildlife, and backroads to explore.
+Rocky Mountain National Park is also within about an hours’ drive and features lots of trails, wildlife, and backroads to explore.

 Speaking of downtown Fort Collins, it’s said that Disneyland’s Main Street, U.S.A. was modeled after the town due to it’s quaint and charming nature.